MORE THAN SCIENCE ENGAGEMENT!

 University of Liverpool

-MOZAIK is a publication made for peer-support to all of our colleagues who are adamant to push boundaries, and advocate for social justice in their institutions, neighbourhoods, cities, countries...
+I am the co-publisher of MOZAIK, a publication made for peer-support to all of our colleagues who are adamant to push boundaries, and advocate for social justice in their institutions, neighbourhoods, cities, countries...

 What started as a joke, became a digital magazine.